pedro-lucas-bravo/human_swarm_examples/README.md

 ![hs-ims-main-iterface](https://github.com/pedro-lucas-bravo/human_swarm_examples/blob/main/docs/imgs/hs-ims-main-interface.png)

 The two cyan objects were created by another software (let's call it *X app*) that sent the corresponding OSC messages to instantiate and place them in an specific (x, y, z) point.
 Both objects can be clicked (left or right button in the mouse) and only the cube can be moved in the plane of its faces using the mouse, these interactions can be sent back to *X app* if needed, which allows a two-way communication.
 As OSC messages are based on UDP, the **HS-ims app** and *X app* can reside in different machines connected through the network.
-We are exemplifying in this repository this two-way communication with the three programming languages used in the examples ([Python](https://www.python.org/), [C++](https://cplusplus.com/), and [Max 8](https://cycling74.com/products/max).
+We are exemplifying in this repository this two-way communication with the three programming languages used in the examples ([Python](https://www.python.org/), [C++](https://cplusplus.com/), and [Max](https://cycling74.com/products/max).
 At the end, we are going to describe the OSC API that allows you to use the **HS-ims app** and understand the examples in this repository.

 The *audio listener* object can be moved as the cyan cube and is able to change the spatial audio reference when we are synthesizing sound through the app.